Most often, health care providers find out you have chickenpox based on the rash.

-- Recent exposure to possible sources of infection.
-Try to remember if you or your child has been exposed to anyone who might have had chickenpox in the last few weeks.
+- Recent exposure to people who might have had chickenpox.
+Try to remember if you or your child has been exposed to anyone who might have had the disease in the last few weeks.

 - Key medical information.
-Include any other health problems and the names of any medications you or your child is taking.
+Include any other health problems and the names of any medicines you or your child is taking.

-- Questions to ask your doctor.
-Write down your questions so that you can make the most of your time with your doctor.
+- Questions to ask your provider.
+Write down your questions so you can make the most of your time at the checkup.

-Questions to ask your doctor about chickenpox include:
+Questions to ask your provider about chickenpox include:

 - Are there any other possible causes?

-- Are there home remedies or self-care steps that could help relieve symptoms?
+- Are there home remedies or self-care steps that could help relieve the symptoms?